florimondmanca/djangorestframework-api-key/docs/guide.md

 #### Programmatic usage

-API keys can be created, viewed and revoked programmatically by manipulating the `APIKey` model.
+API keys can be created, viewed, revoked, and validated programmatically by manipulating the `APIKey` model.

+- You can validate API keys manually, see the "Manually validating API keys" section above.

 !!! note
     The examples below use the [Django shell](https://docs.djangoproject.com/en/2.2/ref/django-admin/#django-admin-shell).